EU okays new executive as Juncker vows to seize 'Europe's last chance'

 Addressing the chamber before his European Commission was approved by 423 votes to 209, the former Luxembourg premier warned that voters were losing patience with EU bureaucracy and a failure to create prosperity.
 He promised a major plan for new investment within two months of him taking office on Nov.
 1.

-"Citizens are losing faith," he said in remarks to an assembly to which many new Eurosceptic members were elected in May.
+"Citizens are losing faith," he said in remarks to an assembly to which many new Euroskeptic members were elected in May.
 "Extremists on the left and right are nipping at our heels.

 "We are last-chance Europe.
 Let's seize this chance."

-After a rough ride in parliamentary confirmation hearings for some of the 28 commissioners, one nominated by each member state, Juncker made only one change to his original line-up and had no concerns going into the vote, given support from his own centre-right bloc and from the main centre-left party.
+After a rough ride in parliamentary confirmation hearings for some of the 28 commissioners, one nominated by each member state, Juncker made only one change to his original line-up and had no concerns going into the vote, given support from his own center-right bloc and from the main center-left party.

-That "grand coalition", also supported by the centrists, brought opposition from other parties, including the Greens, and an array of Eurosceptics, including French National Front leader Marine Le Pen and UK Independence Party leader Nigel Farage, both of whom sharply criticised Juncker during the debate.
+That "grand coalition", also supported by the centrists, brought opposition from other parties, including the Greens, and an array of Euroskeptics, including French National Front leader Marine Le Pen and UK Independence Party leader Nigel Farage, both of whom sharply criticized Juncker during the debate.

-Juncker, 59, told parliament he would present details of his previously promised 300-billion-euro (236.66-billion pounds) plan for investment to bolster growth and jobs by the end of this year but also, in a nod to his conservative ally German Chancellor Angela Merkel, stressed governments must keep deficits down.
+Juncker, 59, told parliament he would present details of his previously promised 300-billion-euro ($380-billion) plan for investment to bolster growth and jobs by the end of this year but also, in a nod to his conservative ally German Chancellor Angela Merkel, stressed governments must keep deficits down.

 Switching from French to speak in German, he said investment was vital to restoring growth and creating jobs; Berlin is resisting calls from deficit-strapped France and Italy for it to spend more to kick-start growth in the stuttering euro zone.